CMSgov/ab2d-website/access-sandbox-data.md

 ## API endpoints

-AB2D endpoints are used to request test claims data and API information.
+AB2D endpoints are used to request sandbox data and API information.
 These endpoints are the same whether you’re in the sandbox or production environment.

 ### Export
-Create a job to request test claims data.
+Create a job to request sandbox data.
 You should receive a response with the job ID (jobUuid).

 {% capture curlSnippet %}{% raw %}
 GET /api/v2/fhir/Patient/$export